Live Casino Guide 2026

 It means:

-The longer you play, the closer you move toward that edge.
+The longer you play, the more closely your results move toward that built-in edge.

 Why Live Games Feel “More Fair”